weegeekps/elite-dangerous-ledger/README.md

 # How to set up your development environment

+## Code Style Tools

+This project uses [ESLint](http://eslint.org/) for maintaining code style.
+Pull requests that do not conform to the requirements of the rules will not be accepted.

 ## Client Side Code

 The client side code is found in `./client` and is using the [Ember CLI](http://www.ember-cli.com/) stack.